 Multi-asset and total return funds can invest in equities, bond and other markets in an attempt to spread risk and take advantage of a wider range of investment opportunities.
 They can focus on long-term positive returns or on producing a regular income.

-The majority of the equity, bond and multi-asset/total return funds that we offer are open-ended funds, such as OEICs and SICAVs.
+The majority of the equity, bond and multi-asset/total return funds that we offer are open-ended funds, such as OEICs.
 However, we also offer access to investment trusts.